-Among the 52 nations in the Commonwealth of countries that formerly belonged to the British Empire, the following 37 still have anti-homosexuality laws, which first were imposed by the British.
-Worldwide, 77+ countries have anti-homosexuality laws.
+Among the 53 nations in the Commonwealth of nations, the following 36 still have anti-homosexuality laws Worldwide, 74 countries still have such anti-homosexuality laws.

 The following list includes links to this blog’s coverage of the Commonwealth nations with anti-LGBT laws:

 - Malawi (enforcement of law suspended)

 - Sierra Leone

 Lesotho was formerly on the list, but it has adopted a new Penal Code that apparently eliminates the nation’s former common-law crime of sodomy.

 - Dominica (But see “Dominica leader: No enforcement of anti-gay law.”)

 These nations — formerly part of the British Empire — have maintained anti-homosexuality laws but have withdrawn from the Commonwealth:

 - Commonwealth: Maybe talk about LGBTI rights in 2018?
 (December 2015, 76crimes.com)